 Choosing the right cushions is all about your personal preference and listening to what your body needs.

-Here are some reasons and considerations when buying a cushion:
+Here are some reasons and considerations when buying a cushion for meditation:

 Reduce Tightness in Hips

 If you have tight hips, then make sure you find a crescent cushion that will elevate your hips and allow them to widen comfortably.